Lewis Hamilton: Fernando Alonso

-In their time together as teammates, Hamilton and Alonso won 8 of 17 races in the 2007 Formula One season.
-Hamilton had 4 victories, 12 podium finishes and qualified ahead of Alonso 10 times.
-Alonso also had 4 victories, 12 podium finishes but qualified ahead of Hamilton only 7 times.
+Whilst teammates, Hamilton and Alonso won eight of 17 races held.
+Both drivers achieved four victories and 12 podium finishes, whilst Hamilton outqualified Alonso 10 of 17 times.
 At the end of their season as teammates, the pair were tied on 109 points, with Hamilton placing second and Alonso third in the World Drivers' Championship by virtue of Hamilton having more second-place finishes.